pranshu267/pranshu267/README.md

 ## About Me

-- **🔭** Exploring Machine Learning: teaching algorithms to predict the future while I can barely predict my weekend plans
+- **🔭** Diving into Machine Learning and hoping my models end up smarter than my jokes!
 - **🎓 Education:**
   - M.S in Computer Science @ NYU
   - B.E in Computer Engineering @ Thapar Institute of Engineering and Technology, India